Guide

 A polished PDF export matters because stakeholders usually judge the reporting workflow by the final deliverable, not the internal processing steps.

-4. Measure time saved across cycles
+6. Measure time saved across cycles

 The value of client reporting automation becomes clearer over repeated reporting cycles.
 Track how long it takes to move from raw data to first draft, from first draft to review, and from review to final export.

 Those measurements will show whether your workflow is actually removing operational drag or just moving it to another step.
+Most teams that measure this find the biggest time savings are in the drafting and packaging stages — exactly where structured automation helps most.

 Frequently asked questions